General multiple Dirichlet series from perverse sheaves: Proofs of the Axioms

 Let us handle the case when $\pi$ has a higher degree.
 To do this, let $e$ be the degree of $\pi$, and consider the Weil restriction $WR_{\mathbb F_{q^e}}^{\mathbb F_q} \prod_{i=1}^{r} \mathbb A^{d_i}$ of $\prod_{i=1}^{r} \mathbb A^{d_i}$ from $\mathbb F_{q^e}$ to $\mathbb F_{q}$.
 This Weil restriction admits a map $norm$ to $\prod_{i=1}^{r} \mathbb A^{ed_i}$ given by taking norms of polynomials.
 For $x$ a root of $\pi$, the image of $((T-x)^{d_1},\dots,(T-x)^{d_{r}})$ under $norm$ is $(\pi^{d_1},\dots, \pi^{d_{r}})$.
 Thus

 On the other hand, by Lemma \ref{weil-restriction-trace-function},

-To finish the argument, we will compare the stalks of $WR_{\mathbb F_{q^e}}^{\mathbb F_q}K_{n_1,\dots,n_{r}}$ and $norm^* K_{d_1d,\dots, d_r,e}$ at $((T-x)^{d_1},\dots,(T-x)^{d_{r}})$.
+To finish the argument, we will compare the stalks of $WR_{\mathbb F_{q^e}}^{\mathbb F_q}K_{d_1,\dots,d_{r}}$ and $norm^* K_{d_1e,\dots, d_re}$ at $((T-x)^{d_1},\dots,(T-x)^{d_{r}})$.
 To do this, note from Lemma \ref{norms} that

 The restriction of $norm$ to the open set where none of the polynomials share any roots with their Galois conjugates is \'{e}tale, so by Lemma \ref{basic-IC}(2).
-The ratio where $ N$ is the norm, is
+Let $N$ be the norm map on polynomials.
+By definition, we have identities